kundajelab/atac_dnase_pipelines/README.md

 ## Conda

+**REMOVE ANY ANACONDA OR OTHER VERSIONS OF CONDA FROM YOUR BASH STARTUP SCRIPT.
+WE CANNOT GUARANTEE THAT PIPELINE WORKS WITH OTHER VERSIONS OF CONDA.
+ALSO REMOVE R AND OTHER CONFLICTING MODULES FROM IT TOO**.
+Remove any other Anaconda from your `$PATH`.
+Check your loaded modules with `$ module list` and unload any Anaconda modules in your bash startup scripts (`$HOME/.bashrc` or `$HOME/.bash_profile`).
+Add `unset PYTHONPATH` to your bash start up scripts.

 Install Miniconda3 [latest](https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh) on your system. **IMPORTANT** Make sure that the absolute path of the destination directory is short.
 Long path will cause an error in the depenecies installation step [issue #8](https://github.com/kundajelab/TF_chipseq_pipeline/issues/8).

 ```